dustinlyons/nixos-config/README.md

 - **Backed by Continuous Integration**: Flake auto updates weekly if changes don't break starter build

 ## Disclaimer
 Installing Nix on macOS will create an entirely separate volume.
-It will exceed many gigabytes in size.
+It may exceed many gigabytes in size.

 Some folks don't like this.
 If this is you, turn back now!